All Episodes

 Yeah, thanks again for having me, Sean.

-Um yeah, it's been really scary here at USC.
+Yeah, it's been really scary here at USC.

-Yeah, I mean, when you saw the violence unfolding late uh late last night, uh, your time and into the early morning Eastern time.
+Yeah, I mean, when you saw the violence unfolding late last night, your time, and into the early morning Eastern time, what was your reaction to that?

-Uh it's gone to that point where they've basically allowed the protesters to dictate the situation and um you know I'm happy that they're you know at least finally trying to fix all this, but I think it's come way too late, and uh it's as a result we saw what happened last night.
+And, you know, I'm happy that they're, you know, at least finally trying to fix all this, but I think it's come way too late.

-That's that's what happens when these universities just let these protesters dictate the narrative of what happened on their campus.
+That's what happens when these universities just let these protesters dictate the narrative of what happened on their campus.

-Yeah, Emily, let me ask you, at any point have you felt genuine fear in either what you're seeing or hearing or watching.
+Yeah, Emily, let me ask you: at any point, have you felt genuine fear in either what you're seeing or hearing or watching?

 Hearing the experiences that Jewish students have had on college campuses around this country is absolutely devastating.

-It's sickening to see college students my age across America that are so out of touch with reality that they are actually celebrating and rationalizing Hamas kidnapping children, raping women and killing civilians.
+It's sickening to see college students my age across America that are so out of touch with reality that they are actually celebrating and rationalizing Hamas kidnapping children, raping women, and killing civilians.

-This week campus reform reported that at UCLA, um the Los Angeles police actually arrested over one hundred of the protesters because they held a Jewish student hostage, they had been blocking campus building and campus buildings, and they had been denying Jewish students entry.
+This week, Campus Reform reported that at UCLA, the Los Angeles police actually arrested over 100 of the protesters because they held a Jewish student hostage.

-So these are things that should not be happening on university campuses.
+So, these are things that should not be happening on university campuses.

-It's thickening to see this chaos happening.
+It's sickening to see this chaos happening.

-But guess what?
+But, guess what?

 That's what the left celebrates.

-That's how the left is pushing the left is pushing this radicalism on this impressionable group of people because that's how they're indoctrinating the next generation of voters.
+The left is pushing this radicalism on this impressionable group of people because that's how they're indoctrinating the next generation of voters.

-All right, quick break right back, we'll continue.
+All right, quick break right back.

-Uh we have three members of the campus reform group.
+We have three members of the campus reform group.

-Uh they're all correspondents and seniors.
+They're all correspondents and seniors.

 One is a senior at the University of Southern California.

-They're all with the group campus reform.
+They're all with the group Campus Reform.

-You know, I recently I'll ask you this, Michael Duke.
+You know, I recently, I'll ask you this, Michael Duke.

-Uh I've recently had an opportunity to meet a college president.
+I recently had an opportunity to meet a college president.

-Uh it was just a chance meeting.
+It was just a chance meeting.

 I didn't know this person ahead of time.

-It's a well known university.
+It's a well-known university.

-Um it is a huge sports school and with a huge student population.
+It is a huge sports school and with a huge student population.

-And he told me what what his job was, and I said, Okay, how are you dealing with this?
+And I said, okay, how are you dealing with this?

-He goes, uh we don't have any problems on our campus, and we're not going to because I will not allow it.
+He goes, we don't have any problems on our campus, and we're not going to because I will not allow it.

-Uh why aren't these why aren't these presidents of these educational institutions, why aren't they more bold?
+Why aren't these presidents of these educational institutions, why aren't they more bold?

 Well, I think it's a thing.